-If you’re like us, you’ve probably watched all the installments of the Fast and the Furious for the cars.
+If you’re like us, you’ve probably watched every installment of the Fast and the Furious.
 Whatever your reasons, those movies immortalized nitrous oxide as the most popular means of boosting a car’s performance.
-You wouldn’t think it, but we gear-heads have the German Second World War scientists to thank for our precious gas.

 The story’s been told over and over, but for those of you who don’t know, nitrous oxide was used in military aircraft to compensate for loss of engine power the thinner air at high altitudes caused.